anasedova/anasedova.github.io/_news/announcement_11.md

 inline: true
 related_posts: false
 ---
 I joined the IT University of Copenhagen as a Postdoctoral Researcher.
+Also, I will be contributing as a Machine Learning Researcher at [Apple's Machine Learning Research (MLR)](https://machinelearning.apple.com/) team in Copenhagen.